Bellaedris/Procedural-and-other/README.md

 # Procedural-and-other
 Unity project playing with procedural generation, gravity and why not both at the same time?

-Includes a small GUI to place planets and watch them as their gravities interract, and a few tools to generate terrains and planets.
+Includes a small GUI to place planets and watch them as their gravities interract(demo [here](https://youtu.be/uSEKeLhGtuA)), and a few tools to generate terrains and planets.

 # Requirements
 Unity 2020.3